 While on the road to Anilao, we take a detour through Tagaytay and Taal for GRID’s first trip out after the pandemic.
 But do we still remember how to travel?

-As tourism slowly returns, we take a long hard look at El Nido and ask: What does the future of travel look like for the world’s best island?
+As the tourism industry restarts, it's impossible not to turn to El Nido.
+What does the future of travel look like for the world’s best island?

-After months of quiet, the beautiful shores of Boracay are, once again, open to travelers.
-But the road to recovery will need more than a tourism boost.
+The beautiful shores of Boracay are, once again, open to travelers.
+But the locals say the road to recovery will need more than a tourism boost.

 From the supernatural to the extraordinarily bad, anything can happen on assignment.